Striveworks/valor/docs/installation.md

 # Installation

-Valor is comprised of a back end service (which consists of a REST API and a Postgres DB with the PostGIS extension) and a python client for interacting with it.
+Valor is comprised of two services: a back end service (which consists of a REST API and a Postgres DB with the PostGIS extension), and a python client for interacting with the back end service.

 ## Setting up the back end service